Countess

 NAVA backs the work of Countess, documenting gender representation in the contemporary visual arts.

-The Countess Report was released in 2016 and is a benchmark piece of research for the Australian visual arts sector.
+The Countess Report was first released in 2016 and is a benchmark piece of research for the Australian visual arts sector.

 Produced over a year by artist Elvis Richardson, this report reveals the extent of gender imbalance across the spectrum of the contemporary art world.